-The spreading of a crack within the snowpack.
+The spontaneous spreading of a crack within the snowpack, without the addition of any external force.
 Slab avalanches occur when a crack propagates through a layer of snow underneath a slab sitting on a steep slope.

 Propagation is the spread of a crack in a weak layer from an initial location.
-A crack can propagate up to 200 mph making it possible for huge slabs of snow to release from a mountainside instantaneously.
+A crack can propagate extremely rapidly, making it possible for huge slabs of snow to seemingly release from a mountainside instantaneously.
 The propagation potential of a particular slab and weak layer dictates how large an avalanche may become once triggered, and also determines if it’s possible to trigger avalanches from flatter terrain connected to steeper slopes.

 Whether a localized crack propagates or not, or how far the propagation will proceed, depends on a complex interaction of many different snowpack properties.
 Further complicating this interaction is the everchanging nature of snow.